acdh-oeaw/arche-sparql/README.md

-# php proxy for Blazegraph - ARCHE SPARQL public endpoint
+# php proxy for Blazegraph

 ## Deployment on Kubernetes